 4.3.
-Stochastic iteration
+Making the global walk estimates unbiased

 The methods introduced so far fall into the category of random walk techniques which calculate only the first D terms of the infinite Neumann series and simply ignore the rest.
 Consequently, the estimate will be biased.
-This section, however, presents an assymptotically unbiased solution that is based on the concept of iteration.